epartington/pan-os-mcp/docs/modules/pan_os_api.md

     """Client for interacting with the Palo Alto Networks XML API.

-    This class provides methods for retrieving data from a Palo Alto Networks Next-Generation Firewall (NGFW) through its XML API.
+    This class provides methods for retrieving data from a Palo Alto Networks Next-Generation Firewall (NGFW) or Panorama through its XML API.

     Attributes:
-        hostname: The hostname or IP address of the NGFW.
+        hostname: The hostname or IP address of the NGFW or Panorama.
-        api_key: The API key for authenticating with the NGFW.
+        api_key: The API key for authenticating with the NGFW or Panorama.
         client: An httpx AsyncClient for making HTTP requests.
     """
 ```